-Available across all devices
+Available for multiple devices

 Dynamics 365 for sales is available in three different varieties:

-The Dynamics 365 Sales Hub app is built on the Unified Interface framework, which uses responsive web design to provide a flawless experience on any screen size, device, or orientation.
+The Dynamics 365 Sales Hub app is built on the Unified Interface framework, which uses responsive web design to provide a high-quality experience on any screen size, device, or orientation.
 The sales Hub app is optimized to work on mobile devices as well as desktops beginning with Dynamics 365 for Customer Engagement apps version 9.0.2.

 Starting in April 2019, the Sales app (web client) ceased to be offered with new Dynamics 365 for Sales subscriptions.
 Those who use the Sales app, which is designed for the legacy web client and is optimized for the desktop for use in sales situations, will receive a notification to prompt an update to the United Interface version.

 The Sales Professional app is similar to the Sales Hub app, but the entities included in the Sales Professional app are a subset of the entities included in the Sales Enterprise.

 Dynamics for Sales: the good and the bad

 Customers like the fact that Dynamics 365 for Sales offers a single source for all lead, opportunity, and customer information, bringing all their data together.
 The selection of pre-built integrations and the software’s custom integration capabilities are also considered to be big positives.